 Human Rights

-Notwithstanding constitutional safeguards, political turbulence and conflict have ongoing violations of human rights in the Central African Republic.
+Regardless of constitutional protections, political unrest and violence have resulted in continuous infringement of human rights in the Central African Republic.
 Though more has to be done to protect the rights of its people, the government has started to solve these issues.

 Transportation

-The Central African Republic has few paved highways and most of its roads are in poor condition, hence limited mobility results.
-The country largely depends on air transportation for commodities as well as people considering its challenging landscape.
-Plans also aim for improvements to the railway system to increase trade and connection both generally and locally.
+The Central African Republic has few paved highways, and most of its roads are in poor condition; hence, limited mobility results.
+The country largely depends on air transportation for commodities as well as people, considering its challenging landscape.
+Plans also aim for improvements to the railway system to increase trade and connections both generally and locally.

 Energy

-Just over 10% of the Central African Republic's population consistently have consistent access to power; most lack any at all.
-Although inadequate resources and infrastructure have limited growth, the country has significant unrealized potential for hydroelectric power and renewable energy sources.
+Just over 10% of the Central African Republic's population consistently have access to power; most lack any at all.
+Although inadequate resources and infrastructure have limited growth, the country has significant unrealised potential for hydroelectric power and renewable energy sources.

 Education

 Particularly in distant places where war usually results in destruction or inaccessibility to schools, the Central African Republic lacks sufficient access to education.
-The literacy rate is low at roughly 37%; male and female enrollment rates vary quite differently.
-Efforts toward better access to high-quality education are being made by means of infrastructure enhancements and international organization alliances.
+At about 37%, the literacy rate is poor; male and female enrollment rates differ drastically.
+Efforts toward better access to high-quality education are being made by means of infrastructure enhancements and international organisation alliances.

 Healthcare